-Henoch-Schonlein purpura (HSP) or IgA vasculitis is the inflammation (swelling) of the small blood vessels in the skin, intestines, kidneys, and joints.
-HSP is often characterized by purplish rashes on the lower legs and buttocks.
-Although it can affect anyone, HSP is more common in children, especially boys between two and six years of age (1).
+Henoch-Schonlein purpura (HSP) or IgA vasculitis is a condition where small blood vessels of the skin, kidneys, intestines, and joints become inflamed.
+HSP in children is usually more common and often affects boys between two and six years of age (1).

-Read this post to know about the signs, symptoms, causes, risk factors, diagnosis, complications, and treatment options for Henoch-Schonlein purpura in children.
+Keep reading to know the various symptoms, risk factors, causes, and treatments for Henoch-Schonlein purpura in children.

 Signs And Symptoms Of Henoch-Schonlein Purpura